Gamze1314/Phase3-project-AirbnbBookingTracker/README.md

 - Main Menu
 - Property Management
 - Booking Management
-- Helper Functions
 - Contributing

 ## Introduction

 AirbnbBookingTracker is a command-line interface (CLI) application designed to manage property rentals and bookings.
-The application allows users to add, update, delete, and list properties and bookings efficiently.
+The application allows users to add, update, and delete efficiently, and list properties and bookings.
 This CLI application is intended to be built to manage rental properties and guests' bookings for each property.
-The users are also able to add, update, delete, and list bookings individually.
+The users can also add, update, delete, and list bookings individually.

 ## Features